 New technologies – from the Internet of Things to artificial intelligence – offer opportunities to tackle these challenges in an integrated manner.
 Danny Vroemen, a principal consultant with Technolution, has been with the firm for more than three years.

-Danny identified that the New Business Development programme at Rotterdam School of Management, Erasmus University (RSM) focused on a structured approach to develop new business ideas and validate them with established tools.
+Danny identified that the Innovation Management programme at Rotterdam School of Management, Erasmus University (RSM) focused on a structured approach to develop new business ideas and validate them with established tools.
 He found that the lectures taught him the theory and combined it with assignments that drove his ideas forward in a useful way.
 “The elements of the puzzle fell into place as the course moved forward,” he said.

 Danny Vroemen signed up for the programme with the goal of ensuring Technolution would maintain its leading industry position, while taking advantage of the opportunities in the traffic management sector.

-The New Business Development programme provides participants with an understanding of marketplaces in which customers are more aware, more active, and are attracted to using products and services that have added value.
-It’s an exploration of new approaches to business development that are based on the results of scientific analysis.
+The Innovation Management programme provides participants with an understanding of marketplaces in which customers are more aware, more active, and are attracted to using products and services that have added value.
+It’s an exploration of new approaches to innovation management that are based on the results of scientific analysis.
 The course also provides practical guidance through coaching during the final assignment.

 With the future of his company standing to either lose or gain depending on his efforts, Danny Vroemen put as much spare time and energy into his final project as he could.
 In one of the class assignments, he made a comprehensive strategic analysis of Technolution by sketching four future scenarios, and drafted the content of his business plan.